conan-io/docs/reference/config_files/settings.rst

     compiler.version.update=3

 This will be equivalent to the full version ``1913 (19.13)``.
-If even further details is desired, you could even add your own digits to the ``update`` subsetting in ``settings.yml``.
+If even further details are desired, you could even add your own digits to the ``update`` subsetting in ``settings.yml``.